bubbosvilup/Crawler_for_dummies/README.md

 npm install

 🧰 Future Improvements

-Proxy/Tor support
+[ ] Proxy/Tor support

-Live dashboard to preview images in real-time
+[ ] Live dashboard to preview images in real-time

-Image filters (OCR, text content detection, NSFW filters)

-Stats and logs tracking success/failure per bot
+[ ] Image filters (OCR, text content detection, NSFW filters) [ ] Stats and logs tracking success/failure per bot

-!Disclaimer!
+⚠️ Legal & Ethical Disclaimer
+This script is for educational and research purposes only.
+It is not intended for unauthorized scraping or privacy invasion.
+Please do not store or share private/sensitive content.
+Use responsibly.

+p.s do not run too many bots at one or Cloudflare will spank ya